 Opposite to threading which takes hardly 10 minutes, eyebrow embroidery takes 2-3 hours including the preparation.
 Moreover, it is going to hurt a bit but if your artist is using a numb cream then the pain would be less than usual.

 And if done properly, you can flaunt the thicker brows for a year and two.
 No, we ain’t kidding but you have to undergo multiple sessions of cosmetic tattooing.

 It is obvious to have a concern about eyebrow embroidery because the process involves the use of tattoo ink and blades.
 So, the risk of infection is always there but if proper hygiene is ensured then it can be minimized.

 Prefer a salon where all safety measures are followed.
 Make sure they use disposable needles, sterilized tools, wipes, gloves, and consider your skin condition before treatment.

 If you have hair loss issues like alopecia, eyebrow embroidery is your secret to have beautiful brows.
-Taking doctor’s permission is, however, recommended before booking an appointment.
+Taking a doctor’s permission is, however, recommended before booking an appointment for cosmetic tattooing.